 (this includes prior results of Widom and Peherstorfer-Yuditskii).
-Using Remling's extension of the Denisov-Rakhmanov theorem and an analysis of Jost functions, we provide a new proof of Szegő asymptotics, including $L^2$ asymptotics on the spectrum.
-We use heavily the covering map formalism of Sodin-Yuditskii as presented in our first paper in this series.
+Using Remling's extension of the Denisov-Rakhmanov theorem and an analysis of Jost functions, we provide a new proof of Szegő asymptotics, including L^2 asymptotics on the spectrum.
+We make heavy use of the covering map formalism of Sodin-Yuditskii as presented in our first paper in this series.